frankgh/GCP/README.md

 3. Prerequisites:

    a.
-You have sign up for an account on GCP (https://cloud.google.com)
+You have signed up for an account on GCP (https://cloud.google.com)

    b.
 Install Cloud SDK on your local machine (https://cloud.google.com/sdk/downloads)

    c.
-Make sure that you can successfully execute gcloud command on your local machine after the
+Make sure that you can successfully execute gcloud commands on your local machine after the
       SDK installation

 4. Installation steps:

    a.
-Create a VPC (maprvpc) and create firewall rules by executing this command on your local machine with Cloud SDK installed:
+Create a VPC (maprvpc) and firewall rules by executing this command on your local machine with Cloud SDK installed:

       curl -L https://raw.githubusercontent.com/maprpartners/GCP/master/vpc.sh | bash